 Verification.

-When an absence from duty for reasons of health continues for five (5) or more consecutive days, or when abuse can be reasonably suspected, the necessity for such absence shall be verified in writing by an attending health care provider.
+When an absence from duty for reasons of health, injury, or disability continues for five (5) or more consecutive days, or when abuse can be reasonably suspected, the necessity for such absence shall be verified in writing by an attending health care provider.
+The College may request a second opinion of the medical diagnosis at the College’s expense.

-Return to Work.
+Return to Work/Fitness for Duty.

+The College reserves the right to require the faculty member to provide a fit-for-duty certificate upon return, stating the faculty member is able to fulfill the essential functions of the faculty member’s assigned position, with or without reasonable accommodation.
+Faculty shall comply with the colleges Drug Free Workplace policy.

 Within a reasonable time after return to duty, the faculty shall complete appropriate time and leave reporting to record absences due to reasons of health.
-Such completed forms, and the physician’s written verification as required by 8.3.5, shall be submitted to Human Resources.
-The College reserves the right to require the faculty member to provide a fit-for-duty certificate upon return, stating he or she is able to fulfill the essential functions of his or her regular position, with or without reasonable accommodation.
+Such completed forms, and the health care providers written verification as required above shall be submitted to Human Resources.

 Transfer of Sick Leave.

 A faculty member may transfer any accumulated, documented, and verified sick leave to the College from another community college or school district within the State of Washington as per WAC 357-31-160, as currently enacted or hereafter amended.
+Transfer of accrued sick leave also applies if an associate faculty member accepts a full-time faculty position with the College.

 Shared leave.

-Pursuant to state law and the College’s Shared Leave Policy, eligible faculty members may participate in the Shared Leave Program.Unused Accrued Sick Leave.
+Pursuant to state law and the College’s Shared Leave Policy, eligible faculty members may participate in the Shared Leave Program.

+Sick Leave Annual Buyout

+All eligible faculty, in active status, may exercise an option to receive remuneration for unused sick leave accumulated in the previous year per RCW 28B.50.553.

+In January of each year, and at no other time, a faculty member whose calendar year-end sick leave exceeds sixty (60) days of leave accrual, may choose to convert sick leave days earned in the previous year, minus those used during the year, to monetary compensation.

+Monetary compensation for converted days will be paid at the rate of twenty-five percent (25%) and shall be paid at the faculty member’s current instructional rate of pay as determined by Human Resources.
+Conversion of sick leave to monetary compensation is subject to customary payroll withholdings.

+All converted days will be deducted from the faculty member’s sick leave balance.

+Unused Accrued Sick Leave.